Xaar/wplearn/wp-content/plugins/cookie-opt-in/readme.txt

 Examine the plugin file 'wp_cookie_opt_in_skin.php'.
 Here you see reference to a JS and a CSS file.
 Also examine these two files.
 There are 4 PSD files inside the CSS folder to generate new images

-= I keep getting presented with the "permission" tab on every page even after accepting "Allow Cookies".
-Am I doing something wrong? =

-Maybe, maybe not

-The choices of the visitor are stored in a cookie (yes, that's allowed by law :) ).
-If the browser is set to reject cookies or delete them on shutdown, you WILL have to accept cookies every time.
-There could also be something else going wrong.
-We noticed that 32-bit servers cannot produce a serial-time-number for dated beyond December 31st 2037 (more or less), while we would prefer December 31st 2149 which is closer to 'Forever' :P. Overkill?
-Maybe so.
-Try and set the cookie-lifetime (TTL) to a short value, say 6 months, and see if the problem goes away.

-= Are you sure you got the interpretation of the law correctly? =

-No. We are not a legal company.
-We have had a long session of investigation into this and have called a handful legal companies to eventually present a clean and simple interpretation.
-Sure, we could be wrong, but we seriously doubt it.

-= You state this is European law, but is that true?
-Isn't this the Dutch law and doesn't European law supersede that? =

-I have had this question and in more detail, the question stated that:

-Dutch law obligated website-owners to ask for permission, while European law just said to inform visitors.

-If this were true, then all the fuss on this topic the last 2 years was for nothing, so it probably is not true.

-The question also stated that European law supersedes Dutch law and therefore we only need to inform.

-Well, sometimes European law superseeds Dutch law and sometimes it's the other way round.
-We are NOT legal people.
-We can't be 100% sure, but we ARE 99% sure that permission on cookies is needed.
-Not complying to the law could result in a hefty fine.
-We would not want to take that risk, but, if you feel that you only need to inform your visitors?
-Great!
-This plugin can do that for you, of pick any other method of displaying a message.
-You probably won't even need a plugin for that.

 == Screenshots ==

-1. Example skin - notification bar
+4. Example skin - notification bar
-2. Example skin - cookie selection panel
+5. Example skin - cookie selection panel
-3. Example skin - preferences button
+6. Example skin - preferences button
-4. First visit shows this form.
+1. First visit shows this form.
 The content of the form is dependant on the configuration, the styling is done by CSS.
-5. The INFO that is set in settings is visable, in this case, by clicking the ? .
+2. The INFO that is set in settings is visable, in this case, by clicking the ? .
 A read-more link is only shown when an URL is filled in.
-6. When the visitor has made a choice, (s)he can change it by clicking the cookie (also highly customisable).
+3. When the visitor has made a choice, (s)he can change it by clicking the cookie (also highly customisable).

 == Changelog ==

+= 1.5.6 =
+* Internal changes: now update WordPress by way of trunk instead of just the tags.

+= 1.5.5 =
+* Fixed: For those running PHP in "show all the damn errors" mode, fixed all issues I could find.

+= 1.5.4 =
+* Added: User suggested changes for displaying correctly in responsive designs

-= 1.4.4 =
+= 1.5.1 =
-* Fixed: order of screenshots on WordPress.org.
-* Updated: FAQ
-* Changed: No longer try to set a cookie on December 31st 2149, use December 31st 2037 instead.
-Hopefully this fixes some issues on 32-bit operating systems.
+* Fixed: Default cookie was not correct in javascript with 'If no cookie' settings set to 'Allow'

 = 1.4.3 =
-* Fixed: one style rule was lost, so we placed a backup one for now
+* Fixed: one style rule was lost, so I placed a backup one for now

 = 1.4.2 =
 * Updated: Added PSD files for making a new skin easier